Skip to main content

 Antibiotics are the main treatment for sepsis.
 These will be given as a liquid directly into a vein (intravenous).

-It's best if you are put on antibiotics within an hour of diagnosis.
+It's best if you are put on antibiotics within 1 hour of diagnosis.
 This is to reduce the risk of serious complications or death.
-You may have to take them for up to 10 days or longer, depending on how serious your condition is.
+You may be on them for up to 10 days or longer, depending on how serious your condition is.

-Antibiotics work against a wide range of known infectious bacteria.
-Once a specific bacterium has been identified, you'll be given a more focused antibiotic.
+Antibiotics work against a wide range of bacteria.
+When the bacteria you have is identified, you'll be given a more focused antibiotic.

 Viral infections

 Antibiotics do not work on viral infections.
 But they may be given if doctors suspect you have a secondary infection.
-Antibiotics may be needed to treat this.
-It would be too dangerous to delay treatment until tests confirm the specific cause.
+It would be too dangerous to delay treatment while you wait on the test results.

 With a viral infection, you'll be treated depending on your symptoms.
-This may include fluids for dehydration or painkillers for pain.
+This may include intravenous fluids, oxygen or other treatments.
 Antiviral medicine may be given in some cases.

 Intravenous fluids